bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 ### Deploying to Google Play Store

 If you add **Google Play Deploy** step to your workflow (after the **Android Sign** Step), your signed APK will get uploaded to Google Play Store.

+Before you’d use the **Google Play Deploy** Step, make sure you have performed the following tasks: